Upper Stikine River Canoeing

-Fly deep into the heart of the Sacred Headwaters of the Spatsizi Wilderness Plateau and canoe back to civilization.
+Fly deep into the heart of the Sacred Headwaters of the Spatsizi Wilderness Plateau.

 BONUS: We are the only wilderness canoeing company that offers a FREE 2-day river-canoeing course taught by a certified Paddle Canada instructor in advance of an expedition.